Prayash-Das/Career-Doppelganger/README.md

 ## Powered By

 - 🧠 **LLM Model: DeepSeek LLM 7B Chat**
-  This is a powerful large language model developed by DeepSeek, designed to understand complex queries, generate human-like responses, and provide insightful answers.
+  A powerful large language model developed by DeepSeek, designed to understand complex queries, generate human-like responses, and provide insightful answers.
 It powers the smart, conversational Q&A and career guidance capabilities of Career Doppelgänger.

 - 🧩 **Embedding Model: BGE Base EN v1.5**
   Developed by BAAI, this state-of-the-art embedding model transforms text into rich, meaningful vector representations.
 It enables deep semantic matching between users, mentors, and career paths, making personalized recommendations highly accurate and relevant.

-These models work together to bring intelligence, personalization, and meaningful career matching to the Career Doppelgänger platform.
+- 💻 **Compute Infrastructure: Jarvis HPC Cluster at Stevens Institute of Technology**
+  All models and processing pipelines were developed and tested on **Jarvis**, Stevens' High Performance Computing Cluster, featuring:
+  - 46 servers with 2,752 CPU cores
+  - 14 TB of memory
+  - Over 150 teraflops of compute power
+  - HDR 100 Infiniband interconnects
+  - 1.2 PB of storage
+  - Integrated GPUs for accelerated deep learning tasks

+These resources ensure fast, reliable model training, embedding generation, and large-scale data processing.

 ---